-Ian is a prolific thought leader, author and noted lecturer, regularly expressing his views on political issues in public speeches, television appearances, and top publications, including Time, where he is the foreign affairs columnist and editor-at-large.
-Dubbed the "rising guru" in the field of political risk by The Economist, he teaches classes on the discipline as Global Research Professor at New York University.
-His latest book, Three Choices for America's Role in the World, was released in May 2015.
+Ian Bremmer is the president and founder of Eurasia Group, the leading global political risk research and consulting firm.
+He is a prolific thought leader and author, regularly expressing his views on political issues in public speeches, television appearances, and top publications, including Time magazine, where he is the foreign affairs columnist and editor-at-large.
+Once dubbed the "rising guru" in the field of political risk by The Economist, he teaches classes on the discipline as a professor at New York University.
+His latest book Us vs. Them: The Failure of Globalism is a New York Times bestseller.

 In 2007, Ian was named a Young Global Leader of the World Economic Forum, where he is the founding chairman of the Global Agenda Council on Geopolitical Risk.
-He is the Harold J. Newman Distinguished Fellow in Geopolitics at the Asia Society Policy Institute and serves on the President's Council of the Near East Foundation, the Leadership Council for Concordia and the Board of Trustees of Intelligence Squared.
+He is the Harold J. Newman Distinguished Fellow in Geopolitics at the Asia Society Policy Institute and serves on the President's Council of the Near East Foundation, the Leadership Council for Concordia, and the Board of Trustees of Intelligence Squared.

 Ian earned a master's degree and a doctorate in political science from Stanford University, where he went on to become the youngest-ever national fellow at the Hoover Institution.
 He received his bachelor's degree in international relations from Tulane University.

 Ian has published nine books including the national bestsellers Every Nation for Itself: Winners and Losers in a G-Zero World, The End of the Free Market: Who Wins the War Between States and Corporations?, and Superpower: Three Choices for America's Role in the World.